Your home maintenance checklist for every month

 Another easy task to get a jump on spring cleaning is to wipe down all of your windows, both inside and out.
 This can be tricky with a two-story home, so be sure to invest in some inexpensive tools to make the process easier and safer.
 A magnetic sponge or a squeegee with a telescopic handle, for instance, can help you reach the outside of windows without getting on a ladder, which can be dangerous.
 If you have luxury vinyl flooring, now is a good time to do a deep clean as well.
 And, while the weather is still finicky, also consider tackling any rust that's plaguing your silverware, appliances, or other indoor household goods.

-Your next yard task in March is to mulch your container garden beds.
-Not only does it keep your flora looking fresh and crisp, it also promotes healthier soil and better water and temperature regulation for your plants as they start to emerge.
+Your next yard task in March is to mulch your garden beds (if you live in a rental, you're probably restricted from changing your landscaping, but you can always use raised containers and pots to plant your own flora that do not impact the existing yard bed).
+Mulch not only does it keep your plants looking fresh and crisp, it also promotes healthier soil and better water and temperature regulation as they start to emerge.
 Now is also a good time to plant spring bulbs that will give you beautiful blooms in the summer, and to get ahead of spring allergies by frequently washing clothes and sheets and vacuuming your floors.